madatoo/plantarium-ms3/README.md

 ### First Time Visitor Goals

-In this project FAQ wasen't implemented yet, but some informations about page functionallity were implemented.
+In this project FAQ wasn't implemented yet, but some information about page functionallity was implemented.

 - main purpose of the webpage is described on the Home page below the carusel,
-- how to add plant - each field in Add Plant form is described or intuitive (such us  switcher add to list wish field or plant place - you need only click on the correct place which have added icon, to help you decide about the correct place).
+- how to add plants - each field in Add Plant form is described or intuitive.
 - how to browse plants - that is posibble on All Plants page.
 Here visitors can browse plants afrter choosing some categoty.

-- edit and delete  - this features are available on page All Plants Category, which is displayed after choosing plant about which visitors want to read more.
+- edit and delete - those features are available on the All Plants Category page, which is displayed after choosing the plant about which visitors want to read more.
 Here are also available links to other sources implemented by users.
-(I am not sure they will be working properly now)
+(I am not sure if they will be working properly now)

 ### Returning Visitors

-Here not everythin was done yet.
+Not everything was done here yet.
 I didn't add

 ### Known bugs

-I wanted create an app which will allows users add some info about favourite plants to databese.
-Unfortunatly not everything is going just like I intendent.
+I wanted to create an app which will allow users to add some info about their favourite plants to the database.
+Unfortunately not everything is going just like I intended.

-First at all, my add plant form has a bug in filed choose category (it is a dropdown field with all categories which are  available in created database and saved in categories collection).
-Here Validation rule not working fine, the red color is not appered when the category is not selected.
-I tryied to solve it by adding the snippet of code from Tim Nelson materials which was showed in school project, but my skills wasent large, to fix it now.
+First of all, my Add Plant form has a bug in the place to choose the category (it is a dropdown field with all categories that are available in the created database and saved in the categories collection).
+Here Validation rule is not working well, the red color does not appear when the category is not selected.
+I tried to solve it by adding a snippet of code from Tim Nelson's material which was showed in the school project, but my skills are not good enough to fix it, yet.

 ### Links

 This time links are only to other subpages.
-Social Media links wasent added, but in future will be implemented to create a fanpage on Facebook and Discord, where visitors will have an opportunity to share own expirences, meet together or create some online events as well.
+Social Media links weren't added, but in the future they will be implemented to create a fanpage on Facebook and Discord, where visitors will have an opportunity to share their own expirences, to meet together or to create some online events as well.

 ### Responsive Design

-To check the app is responsive I used:
+To check if the app is responsive I used:

 - Dev Tools,
 -

 ### Validators

-I walidated this app on :
+I validated this app on :

 1. [HTML Validator](https://validator.w3.org/)
 2. [CSS Validator](https://jigsaw.w3.org/css-validator/)